timeplus-io/docs/docs/functions.md

 # Functions

-The following functions are supported in the SQL-like Timeplus query language.
+Timeplus supports ANSI-SQL standard syntax.
+The following functions are provided for various use cases.
 Please contact us if you need more functions.

 ## Type Conversion {#proc_type}